AthenZ/k8s-athenz-webhook/README.md

 cache of Athenz domains.
 This is a huge performance improvement as network calls to ZTS / ZMS are avoided and it also allows the webhook to continue running in the case Athenz servers go down.

+**Note**: This feature is currently in alpha mode and is being tested in a dry run mode.
+Some edge cases may not be fully covered yet while it's being developed to be on parity with the access Athenz api.

 ## Prerequisites
 There are a variety of prerequisites required in order to run this controller, they